 It’s critical to assess the effectiveness of the implemented security controls and policies.
 This involves reviewing logs, conducting audits, and identifying any gaps or areas for improvement.
 The policy itself should also be reviewed and updated regularly to ensure it remains relevant and effective in the evolving threat landscape.

-These best practices for information security policies and stages of implementation have a cyclic nature, with the information gained from monitoring and maintenance feeding back into the risk assessment and policy development stages.
+These security policy best practices and stages of implementation have a cyclic nature, with the information gained from monitoring and maintenance feeding back into the risk assessment and policy development stages.

 - Number of security incidents — Track whether security incidents are decreasing over time after the policy’s implementation.